 - You’re good to go.
 It’s an easy yet solid fix and it’ll probably last all along the lifetime of the umbrella.

 The copper tube has to fit over the rib nice and snug. ⅝ tubes will fit most standard ribs.
-If your rib is thinner or thicker, you need to find a tube of different diameters for the snug fit.
+If your rib is thinner or thicker, you need to find a tube of different diameters for a snug fit.

 And it doesn’t have to be a copper tube always.
 You can choose any other sturdy tube that’s strong enough to provide support.